Dental First Aid Kit

 This can be used to store any dislodged teeth until you can get appropriate help.
 It can also be used to store any fillings, etc. that have fallen out.

 Cotton balls/sterile gauze

-For any bleeding caused by a knocked out tooth, a bitten lip or tongue, etc. Cotton balls or a gauze can be used to apply pressure to help stem bleeding and also to cushion the affected area.
+For any bleeding caused by a knocked-out tooth, a bitten lip or tongue, etc. Cotton balls or gauze can be used to apply pressure to help stem bleeding and also to cushion the affected area.

-Apart from its obvious use, floss has many survival uses so having a good supply of it in your dental kit is a great idea
+Apart from its obvious use, floss has much survival uses so having a good supply of it in your dental kit is a great idea

 Over the counter pain relief

 Ibuprofen and paracetamol will help reduce general toothache and mouth pain.

 More Specific Dental Items to Consider for Your Kit

 If a filling falls out or a crown (cap) becomes dislodged this can be used to temporarily refill the cavity or to fix the cap back to the tooth.
 This can help prevent a lot of pain.
 It is quick and easy to use (most will come in ready mixed forms).
 The usual method is to thoroughly clean the affected tooth, fill the cavity with the cement, grind teeth a couple of times and then allow to set before eating.

 Oral pain swabs